Rethinking the Role of Token Retrieval in Multi-Vector Retrieval: Implementation Details

 \section{Implementation Details}

 \ours uses $k_\text{train}$ for retrieving in-batch document tokens.
-Since we retrieve over mini-batches, the size of mini-batch affects the performance for different $k_\text{train}$, which we is shown in \Cref{sec:apdx-rel}.
-In our experiments, we test $k_\text{train}=\{32, 64, 128, 256, 320\}$ for the batch size and choose the best model based on their performance on the MS MARCO development set.
+Since we retrieve over mini-batches, the size of mini-batch affects the performance for different $k_\text{train}$, which is shown in \Cref{sec:apdx-rel}.
+In our experiments, we tried $k_\text{train}=\{32, 64, 128, 256, 320\}$ for each batch size and choose the best model based on their performance on the MS MARCO development set.
 For inference, \ours uses $k^\prime$ for the token retrieval.
-We use $k^\prime=40,000$, which is possible due to the efficient scoring stage of \ours.\footnote{In fact, \ours with $k^\prime=40,000$ has still two-to-three orders of magnitude cheaper scoring stage than ColBERT with $k^\prime=1,000$ and T5-ColBERT withe $k^\prime=4,000$.} We analyze the effect of using different $k^\prime$'s as well as its relationship to $k_\text{train}$ in \Cref{sec:apdx-rel}.
+We use $k^\prime=40,000$, which is possible due to the efficient scoring stage of \ours.\footnote{In fact, \ours with $k^\prime=40,000$ has still two-to-three orders of magnitude cheaper scoring stage than ColBERT with $k^\prime=1,000$ and T5-ColBERT with $k^\prime=4,000$.} We analyze the effect of using different $k^\prime$'s as well as its relationship to $k_\text{train}$ in \Cref{sec:apdx-rel}.
 We initialize \ours from the base and xxl versions of the T5 encoder~\citep{raffel2020exploring} and provide XTR$_\text{base}$ and XTR$_\text{xxl}$.
 For multilingual XTR, we initialize XTR from mT5~\citep{xue2021mt5}.
 We fine-tune \ours for 50,000 iterations with the learning rate to 1e-3.
 Up to 256 chips of TPU v3 accelerator were used depending on the size of the model.
 We use ScaNN~\citep{guo2020accelerating} for the MIPS during the token retrieval stage.
+For BEIR, we use 13 datasets (AR: ArguAna.
+TO: Touché-2020.
+FE: Fever.
+CF: Climate-Fever.
+SF: Scifact.
+CV: TREC-COVID.
+NF: NFCorpus.
+NQ: Natural Questions.
+HQ: HotpotQA.
+FQ: FiQA-2018.
+SD: SCIDOCS.
+DB: DBPedia.
+QU: Quora).

 \paragraph{Baselines} There are two main paradigms on training retriever models for the out-of-domain evaluation.
 The first group trains a single retriever for each dataset (or domain) by generating queries for each out-of-domain corpus.
 Typically, this approach generates $N$ datasets to train $N$ independent models for $N$ different domains.
 For this \textit{one-retriever-per-domain} approaches, we include GenQ~\citep{thakur2beir}, GPL~\citep{wang2022gpl}, and Promptagator~\citep{dai2022promptagator}.
 The second group builds a single retriever---typically trained on a large-scale IR dataset such as MS MARCO---and directly applies it on the out-of-domain corpora and queries.
 For this \textit{one-retriever-for-all} approaches, we present results of state-of-the-art retrievers including Splade$_\text{v2}$~\citep{formal2021splade}, ColBERT$_\text{v2}$~\citep{santhanam2022colbertv2}, and GTR$_\text{xxl}$~\citep{Ni2021LargeDE}.
 We also show the results of T5-ColBERT$_\text{xxl}$~\citep{qian2022multi}, which is a T5-initialized ColBERT model and shares the same backbone LM and training dataset with \ours.
 Note that T5-ColBERT uses the heavy scoring stage based on the original sum-of-max.
 All of our one-retriever-for-all baselines, as well as \ours, are trained on English MS MARCO, unless otherwise stated.